elb-min-uhh/atom-elearnjs/README.md

       YOUR CODE HERE
     ```

-Within these block either markdown or html is allowed.
+Within this block either markdown or html is allowed.

 This block is optional but it is recommended to insert this block at the top of
 your markdown file.